 At WCW, Pappano worked on the Women’s Sports Leadership Project, which aimed to collect, analyze, and disseminate information on gender disparities in organized athletics as well as the connections between athletic experience and off-the-field skills.
 This project saw the creation of FairGameNews.com, a blog (now archived) dedicated gender equity issues on and off the field.

 Within the Women’s Sports Leadership Project, Pappano worked with former WCW methodologist Allison Tracy, Ph.D. on a study of ticket prices in men’s and women’s NCAA Division I college sports and the pair presented their findings at the World Conference on Women and Sport in Sydney, Australia in 2010.
 Pappano and Tracy worked with WCW senior research scientist Sumru Erkut, Ph.D. on a related study that looked at the value corporate recruiters place on varsity sports credentials.
 Pappano and Tracy presented the study findings in June 2014 at the World Conference on Women in Sport in Helsinki, Finland.
 Pappano continues to write about gender and sport for WCW forums.

 Pappano earned her B.A. from Yale College; was a visiting scholar in the Women's Studies Department at Northeastern University, Boston, MA; and was a visiting scholar in the Murray Research Center, Radcliffe Institute for Advanced Study.

-Laura Pappano has moderated popular and scholarly education discussions, including at SXSW.edu and the 92nd Street Y. She is also founder of the New Haven Student Journalism Project, which in collaboration of the Yale Office of New Haven and State Affairs has college student mentors work with about 50 public school students in grades 2-8 to produce a school newspaper, The East Rock Record. (instagram.com/eastrockrecord).
+Pappano has moderated popular and scholarly education discussions, including at South by Southwest (keynote 2012) and the 92nd Street Y. She is also founder of the New Haven Student Journalism Project, which in collaboration with the Yale Office of New Haven and State Affairs has college student mentors work with about 50 public school students in grades 2-8 to produce a school newspaper, The East Rock Record.